Code-Institute-Submissions/Tylerdevries-Epic-Minesweeper_AprResub/README.md

 * Set the buildbacks to python and NodeJS in that order
 * Link the Heroku app to the repository
 * Click on Deploy

+## Resubmission Notes
+* The project failed due to lack of commits and the game crashing when the user inputs invalid or empty data
+* I fixed the latter by adding a try and except function to what was originally line 135
+* I made a few more commits to amend this issue, but since I'm using the same repo and there was just the one issue it's quite difficult to add more commits.

 ## Credits